dnl-rss/secureum-slot2-solidity101/02_types.md

 ### 45. Address Types

-The `address` type is a *20 byte value* refers to an Ethereum account address
+The `address` type is a *20 byte value* refers to an Ethereum account address cointaining several useful members.

 `address` comes in two flavors:
 1. `address`: cannot receive Ether